 Vitamin D is a hormone that is created by the body with ultraviolet B (UVB) exposure from the sun.
 It can also be taken as a fat-soluble supplement in either softgel or liquid form and is found naturally in some foods.

-Some research has found that vitamin D in the body reaches an optimum level regarding cancer risk starting at 20 ng/mL and may have an upper limit below 40 ng/mL for men.
+Some research has found that vitamin D in the body reaches an optimum level regarding cancer risk starting at 20 ng/mL (50 nmol/L) and may have an upper limit below 40 ng/mL (100 nmol/L) for men.
+(Always check the unit used if your vitamin D levels are tested, as two different scales are used.)
 Higher levels than that are not always better and may even carry risks.
 Upper limits of optimal levels are unknown for women.
-Blood levels below 20 ng/mL are considered deficient in vitamin D.

 CancerChoices ratings for vitamin D